 How to make ofada stew (ayamase stew)

-- Chop the onions and set aside.
+- Chop the onions and set them aside.
 Add the onions to the palm oil and when translucent, pour in the blended peppers and add the iru (fermented locust beans).
 Cover and let it cook for about 5 minutes.

-- Make sure it's on medium heat and keep an eye on it so it does not burn.
+- Make sure it's on medium heat and keep an eye on it, so it does not burn.
 Add your choice of meat and the remaining spices.
 Taste for salt and adjust accordingly.

 - Cook for another 10 minutes on medium heat or until the oil begins to float to the top.